hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-virtual-network-in-hpe-greenlake-for-private-cloud.md

 ## Understanding private cloud networking

-The following illustration shows how you can use NSX objects to achieve NSX logical networking in HPE GreenLake for private cloud.
+The following illustration shows how you can use NSX objects to achieve NSX logical networking in HPE GreenLake for Private Cloud Enterprise.

 ![](/img/fig-2.jpg)